kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-21-thornton-and-north-america.md

 [^1]: Anne Danby, ‘An accompt of all the transactions of any note that remains with in the Compasse of my memory since my marriage with Mr Christopher Danby’, 1683, ZS – Swinton and Middleham Estate Records (MIC 2281), North Yorkshire County Record Office, Northallerton.

 [^2]: 'Philip Mallory to Thomas Danby, July 10th 1653', Danby family letters & papers c.
-1620–1687, [MIC 2087/1762], ZS – Swinton and Middleham Estate Records, North Yorkshire County Record Office, Northallerton; and 'Mallory to Danby, February 14, (1653/4)'.
+1620–1687, [MIC 2087/1762], ZS – Swinton and Middleham Estate Records, NYCRO, Northallerton; and 'Mallory to Danby, February 14, (1653/4)'.

 [^3]: ‘The Will of Sir Edmund Plowden, July 27, 1659', PROB 11/294/364, The National Archives, Kew.